a-e-m/vordle/README.md

 # vordle

 Install Jinja2

 `pip install Jinja2`

 Run `create.py`

 `python3 create.py`

-This will updated results to `index.html`
+This will write updated results to `index.html`

 You can customize the game by editing the included text files and metadata.json